 As is analyzes your email, it keeps the important ones in the main inbox.
 The rest go in either of the two Sane folders created.
 It has different folders which serve different functions.
 SaneBox even has an unsubscribe dedicated folder.
 All its assessments depend on how you normally use tour email.
 Another great feature it has is to send all email attachments to an assigned Dropbox folder.

 The Email Game:

-The tool/games lets you see your emails and gives you 5 seconds to make a decision for each.
+The tool/games let you see your emails and gives you 5 seconds to decide for each.
 You can reply to it, archive, delete or ignore it.
 There is one more action called boomerang which lets you archive the mail temporarily only to return it to the main inbox later on.
-Moreover, in the reply option by default you have 3 minutes to reply.
+Moreover, in the reply option by default, you have 3 minutes to reply.
 You can customize and change the time for this.
 As a game, it gives you certain points for each action taken.
 Overall, it is a very fun way to clear out your email rather.

 MailBird is a great windows based tool that integrates your apps and emails.
 It brings all of your social media, calendar, tasks, messaging apps in one place.
 Having different layouts and colours, it is a great tool to help you stay in sync with all your apps and not opening them differently.
 MailBird also offers the option of adding more different tools like Google Calendar as an example.
 It works on both PC and mobile platforms.

 MailBird has a lite and premium function.
 It is quite affordable as well and the premium version is worth it.
 It has a price tag of 1$ per month or 45$ for lifetime access.
 You can use your email and social apps like WhatsApp simultaneously with MailBird.
 It is a cool tool for people who like to multitask.
 Having so many tools at your disposal all in one place and a great platform to support it is all thanks to this great tool.
 You could be chatting on WhatsApp or calling someone with Skype or use Meeting rooms software for video conferencing as well.
 All this in one place!